milkcircle/milkcircle.github.io/lux.md

 i cannot tell
 whether you are capable of honesty
 or worse yet
-whether you choose against it
+whether you choose against it...

+whether you ghost me
+because of disinterest,
+hatred,
+or an urge to hide something
+i deserve to know